 University of Minnesota Extension Service, Anoka County

-The University of Minnesota Extension Service is a unique partnership of federal, state and county government, which brings together the resources of the University and the communities of Anoka County.
-Staff and trained volunteers work closely with individuals, families and groups to respond to the needs of Anoka County residents.
-We offer workshops and clinics, small and large group meetings, printed fact sheets and bulletins, school enrichment programs and phone and individual consultation.
+The University of Minnesota Extension Service is a unique partnership of federal, state, and county government, bringing together the University's resources and Anoka County communities.
+Staff and trained volunteers work closely with individuals, families, and groups to respond to the needs of Anoka County residents.
+We offer workshops and clinics, small and large group meetings, printed fact sheets and bulletins, school enrichment programs, and phone and individual consultation.

 Call: (763) 755-1280